ckb-js/lumos/packages/ckb-indexer/mirgation.md

 **TransactionCollector batch request**

-indexer no longer exposes RPC to the public, if you need to get a `batchRpc` object, you need to get it from `@cbk-lumos/tooki`
+Indexer no longer exposes RPC to the public.
+If you need to get a `batchRpc` object, you need to get it from `@cbk-lumos/tookit`

 ```diff
 import {RPC} from '@ckb-lumos/toolkit';